An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 The following information and communication will not be mailed to the non-custodial parent.

-• Notes regarding minor school rule infractions by the child
+• Notes regarding minor school rule infractions by the child.

-• Notes concerning minor discipline or behavioral problems of the child which, though perhaps recurring, are not yet at a level to warrant a parent-teacher conference
+• Notes concerning minor discipline or behavioral problems of the child which, though perhaps recurring, are not yet at a level to warrant a parent-teacher conference.

-• Notices of school or class events, such as field trips, clothing needs, or special lunch requirements
+• Notices of school or class events, such as field trips, clothing needs, or special lunch requirements.

-• Homework assignments
+• Homework assignments.

 The School Administration and teachers will continue their efforts to welcome the non-custodial parent’s involvement in all parent activities.
 However, the School cannot adjudicate between parents as they are determining the level of involvement by the non-custodial parent that will be best for the child.

-• + EARLY DISMISSAL, LATE ARRIVAL, AND CONFERENCE DAYS
+• + EARLY DISMISSAL DAYS

 • + EDUCATIONAL POLICY AND SUPPORT